IA. OVERVIEW

 Subsequent measurement

-The purpose of subsequent measurement, financial liabilities are classified in two categories:
+For purposes of subsequent measurement, financial liabilities are classified in two categories:

-i) Financial liabilities at fair value through profit or loss
+i) Financial liabilities at fair value through profit or loss;

-ii) Financial liabilities at amortised cost (loans and borrowings)
+ii) Financial liabilities at amortised cost (loans and borrowings).

 Financial liabilities at fair value through profit or loss

-Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
+Financial liabilities at FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition as at FVTPL.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
 This category also includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships as defined by Ind AS 109.
-Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.
+Separate embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.

 Gains or losses on liabilities held for trading are recognised in the Statement of Profit and Loss.

-Financial liabilities at amortised cost (loans and borrowings)
+Financial Liabilities at amortised cost (loans and borrowings)

 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
-Gains and losses are recognised in Statement of Profit and Loss when the liabilities are derecognised.
+Gains and losses are recognised in the Statement of Profit and Loss when the liabilities are derecognised.

 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation
+The EIR amortisation is included as "Finance Costs" in the Statement of Profit and Loss.

 This category generally applies to interestbearing loans and borrowings.